Franmil Reyes Player Props: Royals vs. Rangers

-Franmil Reyes -- 2-for-4 with an RBI in his last game -- will be in action for the Kansas City Royals versus the Texas Rangers, with Jacob deGrom on the mound, on April 17 at 7:40 PM ET.
+Franmil Reyes -- 2-for-4 with an RBI in his last game -- will be in action for the Kansas City Royals versus the Texas Rangers, with Nathan Eovaldi on the mound, on April 18 at 7:40 PM ET.

-In his last appearance, he racked up two hits (going 2-for-4 with an RBI) against the Braves.
+He racked up two hits (going 2-for-4 with an RBI) in his most recent game against the Braves.

 Franmil Reyes Game Info & Props vs. the Rangers